Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The Fujifilm XQ2 is a digital camera that will cause some confusion among entry level photographers.
-With just 12 megapixels of resolution, it’s tempting to think this is a low end camera with below average image quality.
-But my Fujifilm XQ2 review shows that because of this camera’s 2/3-inch image sensor — which is quite a bit larger than the image sensors included with the other models on our best compact digital cameras list — it is able to create impressive images, even with only 12MP of resolution.
+The Fujifilm XQ2 is a digital camera that will cause some confusion among entry-level photographers.
+With just 12 megapixels of resolution, it’s tempting to think this is a low-end camera with below-average image quality.
+But my Fujifilm XQ2 review shows that because of this camera’s 2/3-inch image sensor — which is quite a bit larger than the image sensors included with the other models on our best compact digital cameras list — it can create impressive images, even with only 12MP of resolution.
+To find more cameras, check out the best digital camera list.

 Summary: An image sensor that is larger in physical size than most compact cameras can offer allows the Fujifilm XQ2 to provide strong image quality versus comparable models.